PetrDvoracek/docker-nerds/README.md

 ## Developing in Docker Container

 You can use docker container as a developing environment.
 This is extremely useful if you develop application which depends on other Linux tools and it configuration (such as NGINX).

+## docker-compose

+It is easy to run docker container, right? just `docker run -p 49160:8080 -d <imageName>` as in preview chapter.
+It is easy in this case but if you want to `compose` the application from more containers connected via the docker network, you should definitely use docker-compose.